 Your individual alcohol detox timeline depends on your age, overall health, and daily alcohol intake.
 Besides that, you should also factor in how long you’ve been abusing alcohol.
 That said, there are some commonalities in withdrawal that most people experience.

-For example, your first full day of alcohol withdrawal will bring the shakes and gastrointestinal upset.
+For example, your first full day of alcohol withdrawal will bring shakes and gastrointestinal upset.
 At a detox facility, therapists will administer IV treatments to prevent dehydration.
 These treatments also provide nutrients to keep you healthy.
 Some people encounter hallucinations.

 Therapists are on hand to provide comfort and support.
 Day two continues along the same lines.
 If you caught your alcohol use disorder early, you might peak at this point.
 Therapists can assist with medications to combat intense cravings.